Monthly Archives: April 2020

 Ryoukov/Ryzhukov, _________

 Russian-born anarchist.
-1912 married fellow anarchist Anastasia Ryzhukova (maiden name unknown) in Newark.
-Deported to Russia.
+1912 married fellow anarchist Anastasia Ryzhukova (maiden name possibly Kull) in Newark.
+Deported to Russia, reportedly on the Buford.
+Biographical details suggest he may be the same man as Buford deportee Daniel Rice.

 1920 joined Union of Russian Anarchist Workers Repatriated from America, formed by Hyman Perkus, which critically supported the Bolshevik dictatorship as a temporary necessity.
 Back in the US Anastasia became severely ill and died in 1924.
 No further information found.